Ground Control: How Digital Farming Can Help You Manage Variables

 About The Author

-Tom grew up on a family farm near Lafayette, IN and as a business manager at The Climate Corporation, helps farmers maximize the potential of their operations with digital tools.
+Tom grew up on a family farm near Lafayette, IN and as a business manager at Climate LLC, helps farmers maximize the potential of their operations with digital tools.
 With a diverse professional background in the agriculture and tech industries, Tom holds a bachelor’s degree in agricultural systems management and a master’s degree in agricultural economics from Purdue University.
 He also earned an MBA from the Indiana University Kelley School of Business.